A lifetime of changes, with Opportunities for growth at any age

 My experience as a therapist working with older adults

-With over 8 years of experience working with older adults and in end-of-life care, I’m sensitive to the uniquely complex needs that come with aging, including the needs and experiences of family caregivers.
+With over 8 years of experience working with older adults and in end-of-life care, I’m sensitive to the unique and complex needs that come with aging, including the needs and experiences of family caregivers.
 With that, I’m a big proponent of creative approaches to aging as well as possible.
 I’m also a class leader of the Powerful Tools for Caregivers course, a 6-week, evidence-based, psychoeducational group offered for free through the Area Associations of Aging in Boulder, Weld, and Larimer Counties.

 ok.
 I’m convinced.
 What do i need to do next?